 Whenever you go to view a story, to the right of the screen or under the story, there’s a green line and it doesn’t seem to go away.
 This green line may even appear whenever you upload a story and view it.
 Some users say that it happens intermittently, and some users say that it happens each time they view a story.

-The main reason as to why this problem is happening is because of an Instagram bug.
-This bug doesn’t allow the story to fill up the resolution of the display so therefore there’s a green line which appears to the right of the story.
+The main reason why this problem is happening is because of an Instagram bug.
+This bug doesn’t allow the story to fill up the resolution of the display so therefore there’s a green line that appears to under or to the right of the story.
 A bug is an error in the software that causes a failure in the software.
 In this case, the failure is displayed as the green line under the Instagram story video.

 This problem was popular on Instagram a few years ago but only recently has it come back.
 It looks like Instagram isn’t doing much to combat this problem.
 Since it’s a problem with Instagram, this bug is related to the Instagram software you have installed on your device.

 If you’re wondering if this problem is related to your device, it isn’t.
 This problem is a software issue meaning that it can happen on pretty much any device.
 There’s no problem with your phone, it’s simply an issue with Instagram not making stories fill up the resolution of your screen.

 Since this problem only happens on Instagram, it means that it’s an issue Instagram needs to fix in a new update.

 Another reason why there’s a green or black line at the bottom of stories and reels is because of a bad internet connection.
 Instagram requires a good internet connection for Instagram to upload and view stories properly.
 You’ll need to make sure that your internet connection is strong before you can view stories without a green line showing at the bottom of the stroy.

 If your router isn’t accessing the internet properly, this could stop your device from having good network coverage which means that you may be unable to upload stories properly without there being a green or black line.

 How to Get Rid Of Green Line On Instagram Stories